apdavison/homepage/content/notes/porting-NEURON-PyNN.rst

 consisting of 500 excitatory and inhibitory cells, in the proportion 4:1, and random connectivity.
 The excitatory cells include a proportion of LTS (low-threshold spiking) cells.
-All cells are modelled as Brette-Gerstner adapative exponential integrate-and-fire neurons [ref], implemented by the ``IF_BG4.mod`` mechanism.
+All cells are modelled as Brette-Gerstner `adapative exponential integrate-and-fire neurons`_, implemented by the ``IF_BG4.mod`` mechanism.

 Neurons are implemented by a template ``CXcell``, which creates a single